Migrations

 Creation

-Check the before initiating the migrations.
+Check the prerequisites before initiating the migrations.

 1. Dry-run Migration: